jmichel7/UsingMerge.jl/README.md

  [5] top-level scope at none:0
 ```

 This  is  annoying!
-I  do  not  want  to  have  to  qualify  every call to
+I  do  not  want  to  have to qualify every call to my
-`invariants` just because I am timing my code!
+function  `invariants` just  because I  am timing  my code!
 What can I do?
-Well, first I
-could just import the methods I am using in `BenchmarkTools`:
+Well, first I could just import the methods I am using in `BenchmarkTools`:

 ```
 julia> using BenchmarkTools: @btime